USS Ammonoosuc (1864)

-The USS Ammonoosuc (later renamed USS Iowa) was a steam frigate laid down by the Boston Navy Yard during the American Civil War and was launched, apparently without ceremony, on 21 July 1864.
-She was intended to be used against the British should England decide to take the side of the Confederate States of America and attack the Northern part of the United States.
-However, as the war progressed, England's support of the Confederacy diminished, and the fast and powerful Ammonoosuc was never placed into service.
+The first USS Ammonoosuc (later briefly renamed USS Iowa) was a 3,850‑ton wooden screw steam frigate of the Wampanoag class.
+Laid down during the American Civil War in early 1863 by the Boston Navy Yard and launched on 21 July 1864, she was designed for exceptional speed to counter Confederate commerce raiders and for potential use against Great Britain if they sided with the Confederacy during the American Civil War.
+She achieved a sustained speed of 17.11 knots (31.69 km/h; 19.69 mph) during sea trials in June 1868, briefly making her the fastest warship afloat.
+Despite this impressive performance, Ammonoosuc was never commissioned for active service.
+Her name was changed to USS Iowa on 15 May 1869, but it reverted to Ammonoosuc on 13 October 1870.
+The ship remained out of commission until her sale for scrap on 27 September 1883.

 Naval buildup against English threat

-From the outbreak of the Civil War, the Lincoln Administration seemed to feel that the British Government's sympathies lay with the Confederacy.
+From the outbreak of the American Civil War in 1861, the Lincoln Administration seemed to feel that the British Government's sympathies lay with the Confederacy.
 The Trent Affair further strained Anglo-American relations, and the terrible toll exacted from Union shipping by commerce raiding Confederate cruisers built in England forced the Union Navy to make contingency plans for what appeared to be an increasingly likely war with England.

 With the Royal Navy considerably more powerful than its American counterpart, the United States Navy decided that—should open hostilities with Queen Victoria's empire break out—it would adopt its traditional strategy of preying on British merchant shipping.
 To prepare for such an eventuality, the Federal Navy Department embarked upon a program of developing very fast seagoing steamships capable of overtaking all ships they might pursue and of escaping from any they might wish to elude.